Michigan Wing Civil Air Patrol

-The Michigan Wing of Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Michigan.
+The Michigan Wing of the Civil Air Patrol (CAP) is the top level organization of Civil Air Patrol in the state of Michigan.
 Michigan Wing headquarters are located in Selfridge Air National Guard Base.
 The Michigan Wing consists of over 1,300 cadet and adult members at over 46 locations across the state of Michigan.

 Mission

 Civil Air Patrol performs three primary missions: providing emergency services in support of federal, state and local agencies; offering cadet programs for youth; and providing aerospace education for both CAP members and the general public.

 Emergency services

 Civil Air Patrol conducts search and rescue missions directed by the Air Force Rescue Coordination Center at Tyndall Air Force Base in Florida.
 Civil Air Patrol also assists in disaster relief efforts by providing air and ground digital imagery, key personnel transportation, and conducts a national radio communications network.
 Civil Air Patrol provides Air Force support, including light transport, communications support, and low-altitude route surveys, and assists in counter-drug missions.
 Michigan members are trained to NIMS compliance.

 In May 2020, members of the Michigan Wing were a critical component in the fight against 2020 coronavirus pandemic.
 Members of the Michigan Wing began transporting coronavirus test kits between Lansing and more remote areas of Michigan as a part of Michigan's response to the 2020 coronavirus pandemic.
 Additionally, members of the Michigan Wing led the demobilization efforts of the Alternative Care Sites that were established at the TCF Center in Detroit and the Suburban Collection Showplace in Novi, as members of the Incident management team.